-Prerequisite(s): SOC 100D or SOC 201D or HUM 200.
+Prerequisite(s): SOC 100D or SOC 201D.
 Required of all Sociology majors

 This course focuses on the sociological study of crime.
 The course includes an examination of the nature of criminal laws, the variety of theoretical explanations for criminal behavior, the measurement of crime, patterns of crime, and the mechanisms for control of criminal behavior.